Wednesday, October 23, 2024

 I should note that neither Lewis nor Tolkien advocated an uncritical acceptance of pagan ideas.
 They were critical of certain aspects of paganism, particularly where pagan ideas conflict with Christian beliefs and values.
 There is a lot of diversity in paganism, as I discuss in this post.
 But what I want to emphasize here is the positive value they found in pagan myths, themes, motifs, and practices, as they appreciated them from a Christian point of view.

-The analysis below was generated with the assistance of OpenAI's ChatGPT sometime in August.
+The analysis below was generated with the assistance of OpenAI's ChatGPT sometime in August (with just a little bit of editing by me).

 C.S.
 Lewis